Am I eligible to be an investor at Velotrade?

 Do I earn interest on non-deployed funds?

-Funds that are idle in the escrow account do not yield any interest.
+Funds that are idle in the escrow account will still yield interest comparable to a bank's overnight deposit.

 How does a typical transaction look like?